Thursday 2 April 2026

 Maarten Manse (PhD 2021, Leiden University) is an historian specialised in colonialism in Southeast Asia.
 He is currently a postdoctoral researcher at Linnaeus University in Sweden.

-This seminar is a hybrid event and will be held in the conference room of KITLV, Herta Mohr building, room 1.30, Witte Singel 27 A, Leiden and online via Zoom, on Thursday 2 April from 15.30–17.00 PM (CET).
+This seminar is a hybrid event and will be held in the conference room of KITLV, Herta Mohr building, room 1.30, Witte Singel 27 A, Leiden and online via Zoom, on Thursday 2 April from 15.30–17.00 PM (CET), with drinks afterwards.

 Measuring skulls and chests to verify the age of boys in Palembang in order to determine whether they should participate in performing labour services and paying taxes.
 Photo: Collectie Wereldmuseum, Coll.nr.
 TM-10001540.